Sweta002/Titanic_Final_solution/README.md

 ## Model Evaluation
 As we evaluate models based on their accuracy levels on the given dataset.
-It seems that 'Random Forest' and 'Decision Tree' both are giving the same accuracy.
-So here we can use both of them in this prediction.
+'Random Forest' and 'Decision Tree' both are giving the same accuracy.
+So, we can use both of them in this prediction.

 ## Result
 Accuracy of these models comes out to be 86.31 .